Chiv2-Community/unchained-wiki/docs/index.md

 * Mods which require all clients to have the mod to play.

 #### Unchained Server Hosting Mode
 Host your own Chivalry 2 servers with custom map rotations, mods and whatever network settings you desire.
 You can enable higher tickrates, more difficult bots, set restrictions on classes and more.
+Check out our [Server Hosting Guide](server-hosting/setup-guide.md) to get started.

 ## Community and Support